 - Other folks would rather save a dollar, and are delighted to spend their vacation at Motel 6.

 Keep in mind that a benefit need not be exclusive to your client.
 It could be, for example, that many brands of car batteries come with a lifetime guarantee.
 And clients will sometimes say, "That's not really a benefit.
 Our competitors could say the same thing."

 But that does not matter to the consumer, especially if the competitor is not actually making the claim.
 And even if consumers are aware that several products offer the same benefit, the ad that brings that benefit to mind can trigger a sale.

 Creative tip: Sometimes you should use features rather than benefits.
 A feature is a characteristic of the product.
-"This computer has a 500 gigabyte hard drive."
-The benefit, what it can do for the reader is, "This hard drive stores a lot of data, like my family videos."
+"This computer has a 10 terabyte hard drive."
+The benefit, what it can do for the reader is, "This hard drive stores a lot of data, like a gazillion family photos and videos."

 But sometimes, as in the above example, a benefit can be inherent in the feature.
-Most people know immediately the benefit of a 500 gig hard drive.
+Most computer shoppers understand the benefit of a 10 terabyte hard drive.
 So if the vast majority of readers understand the benefit inherent in the feature, there is no need to explain the benefit.
 Just say the feature.

 - 30 Copy and design techniques to attract attention, engage minds, evoke emotion, and change what people think.

 - 30 Strategic techniques to build bold brands, position products, and drive direct response results.